Ayurveda

 Body Constitution

-• Kapha Type Symptoms: Weight gain, lethargy, heavy, lack of motivation, depression, hormonal changes such as Thyroid malfunction, fibrocystic changes in uterus or in the breast and excessive fluid retention.
+- Kapha Type Symptoms: Weight gain, lethargy, heavy, lack of motivation, depression, diabetes, hormonal changes such as Thyroid malfunction, fibrocystic changes in uterus or in the breast and excessive fluid retention.